morpho-org/pre-liquidation/README.md

 ### SoftLiquidationAddressLib

-SoftLiquidation contract addresses are generated using the CREATE2 opcode, allowing for softdictable address computation depending on soft-liquidation parameters.
+SoftLiquidation contract addresses are generated using the CREATE2 opcode, allowing for predictable address computation depending on soft-liquidation parameters.
 The [`SoftLiquidationAddressLib`](./src/libraries/periphery/SoftLiquidationAddressLib.sol) library provides a `computeSoftLiquidationAddress` function, simplifying the computation of a SoftLiquidation contract's address.

 ## Getting started